Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           Azure Blob Storage URL.
         * `file_mode` if the file mode to set for the file on the compute node.
           This is optional.
+    * `pre_execution_command` is a command that is run only on the master node of this multi-instance task prior to the application command.
+This command must not block and must exit successfully for the multi-instance task to proceed.
+This command can be used to populate environement variables required to run the application command.
+This is optional and may be null.
+For Docker containers, usually this property will be unspecified.
+    * (required if using Intel MPI) `intelmpi` is a dictionary of argument that will be used to construct the mpi command.
+The keys will be mapped as options and the values parameters.
+It is possible to specify no argument by using `{}`.
 * (optional) `entrypoint` is the property that can override the Docker image defined `ENTRYPOINT`.
 This option only applies to Docker containers.
 * (optional) `command` is the command to execute in the container